gvwilson/sensibleadventures/cloudherd/new.md

 were real, and not hers.

 "*Amma*?" she called out blearily.  "*Amma*, what's going on?"
-She shrugged into the scratchy woolen sweater that Sensy had knit for her as a Yearagain Eve present and stumbled downstairs.
+She shrugged into the scratchy woollen sweater that Sensy had knit for her as a Yearagain Eve present and stumbled downstairs.

 Her mother was peering out the half-open front door.
 She shushed Noxy